jgorset/facepy/README.md

         source = open('parrot.jpg')
     )

-Facepy can do more than reading your latest posts and posting photographs of parrots.
-You should [read the documentation](http://readthedocs.org/docs/facepy) to find out how.
+Facepy can do more than reading your latest posts and posting photographs of parrots, but you'll have to [read the documentation](http://readthedocs.org/docs/facepy) to find out how.

 ## Installation